 2.25pm to 2.55pm – Break 2 for Yr 3 to 6

 Classroom teachers are in their rooms from 8:40am each day if parents have any matters they wish to discuss.
 Students are also welcome in the room before school to play quietly with their classmates, especially in the colder months of the year.

-(Note: due to COVID, parents, carers and others are not allowed onsite until further notice)
+(Please note: due to COVID, parents, carers and others access to site is limited until further notice)

 The school is an integral part of the local community and we feel that there are many people who have something to contribute, either in a classroom, or another aspect of the school’s operation.
 If you would like to become involved in your child’s classroom, speak to the class teacher.
 If you have an idea or suggestion which could benefit the children, the principal would be only too happy to discuss it with you.

 Here are some examples of activities in which you may be able to take an active role: